Velké Janovice

 Velké Janovice is a municipality and village in Žďár nad Sázavou District in the Vysočina Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Velké Janovice is located about 20 km east of Žďár nad Sázavou and 49 km northwest of Brno.
 It lies in the Upper Svratka Highlands.
 The highest point is at 701 m above sea level.

 History

 The first written mention of Velké Janovice is from 1364.
 At the end of the 15th century, the village was acquired by the Pernštejn family.
-From 1588 until the establishment of a sovereign municipality, Velké Janovice belonged to the Bystřice estate.
+From 1588 until the establishment of an independent municipality in 1850, Velké Janovice belonged to the Bystřice estate.

 Transport

 There are no railways or major roads passing through the municipality.